 And according to Top Dog Tips, all the major Pitbull type dog breeds rank among the top for the most muscular dog breeds.
 It doesn’t take a list to tell you how muscular these dogs actually are.
 Just take one good look at them and you’ll know.

-So while a dog with more fat may struggle to swim due to a lack of muscle, a muscular dog will have a harder time just staying afloat in water.
+So while a dog with more fat may struggle to swim due to a lack of muscle, muscular dogs tend to have a harder time just staying afloat in water.
 However, the muscle can be put to good use and help these dogs propel faster in water.

 If you haven’t noticed already, the Pitbull has a large head.
 In fact, this is what makes these dogs so adorable and endearing.
 But when it comes to swimming in the water, this can be a huge pitfall, as a larger head means a heavier one too.

 Pitbulls are famously known for larger heads.
 It’s why these type of dogs tend to need a C-section in the process of giving birth.
 According to Pet Central, when dog breeds have big heads and a narrow pelvic, this procedure is common.